openmrs/openmrs-web-angularjs-api/README.md

 In order to unlink do:

-1) Run `npm unlink angularjs-openmrs-api` and `npm install` from your project directory.
+1) Run `npm unlink angularjs-openmrs-api` from your project directory.
 2) Build your project.